-Celebrate Mardi Gras New Orleans style with all you need from Zurchers!
+Celebrate Mardi Gras New Orleans style with all you need!
 In Louisiana, the fun begins a few days before "Fat Tuesday".

 Fat Tuesday is the last chance to party before "Ash Wednesday" which is always 40 days prior to Easter and is the beginning of Lent--that time before Easter when a person "gives something up for Lent".